 Reel Talk brings together Westmont faculty, staff, and students to discuss important films and contemporary issues.
 Movie screenings precede discussions facilitated by college faculty and staff.
-Reel Talk events are free and open to the Westmont community, and are co-sponsored by the Gaede Institute and the Office of Campus Life.
-Past events can be viewed here.
+Unless otherwise noted, Reel Talk events are free and open to the Westmont community.

 with participants in the 2016 US Border Immersion Faculty Seminar, hosted by Mark Sargent

 Since 2001, more than 2,100 people have died attempting to cross the Sonora Desert into Arizona.
 "Who is Daynia Cristal?" takes viewers inside this brutal, often dehumanizing experience, tracing the journey of one young Guatamalan father who migrates north in search of money to care for a sick child.
 In a film that combines documentary and dramatic approaches, actor and activist Gael Garcia Bernal embeds himself on the Central American migrant trail, learning what it might have been like for this man who died, anonymously, in Arizona's "corridor of death."
 Politics aside, the filmmakers argue, the volume of mortality in the desert demands a response.
 Following the film, Provost Mark Sargent hosts a conversation with participants in Westmont's 2016 Border Experience Faculty Mayterm.

 with Cynthia Toms and Sameer Yadav, hosted by Mark Sargent

 Thursday, October 27, 2016, 7:00pm